lyn-f/DR-guide/_posts/2021-07-26-Obtaining-Designers-Reflections.md

 <img src="https://lyn-f.github.io/DR-guide/PinnacleBattleRewardsPage.jpg" width=300>

-#### How to Collect Designer's Reflections from Pinnacle Battles:

-1. Team up with other stylists and compete against the opponent in a Styling Battle to collect Shards
-2. Exchange your shards for every item in the clothing set
-3. After you've completed the clothing set, exchange shards for the Designer's Reflection

 > **Did you know?**
 Pinnacle Battles are available during specific hours.
 Tap the exclamation point (!) under the `Challenge` button to see what time Pinnacle Battles are available on your server.

+#### How to Earn Designer's Reflections from Pinnacle Battles:

+1. Tap `Dress Up` and coordinate an outfit based on the Pinnacle Battle theme
+2. Tap `Team Up`, then tap `Ready` to enter matchmaking
+3. Defeat the opponent to collect Shards of both the exclusive clothing set and the Designer's Reflection
+4. Purchase every item in the clothing set with your collected Shards
+5. Purchase the Designer's Reflection with your collected Shards

 ### <a name="event">Events</a>